evanhe1/teachla-react-track/week2-javascript-overview/README.md

 ```

 ### Destructuring
-Destructuring can be used to quickly initialize several variables after an array or object.
+Destructuring can be used to quickly initialize several variables based on an array or object.

 Let's consider array destructuring first: